MatthewPress/whats-for-dinner/README.md

 * CSS: Match comp

 ## error: (CYOA) Error Handling and Clear Button
-* User should not be able to click the “Let’s Cook” button for a recipe unless they have selected an option.
-* Disable button and have some visible display to the user that the button is disabled
+* Hide button when clear is pressed

 ## error: Completed Tasks:
 * The user can click a clear button, which clears the page of any message.
 User should only be able to click the clear button if a food is visible.
 When the clear button is clicked and the food is removed, the image of the cookpot should re-appear.
+* User should not be able to click the “Let’s Cook” button for a recipe unless they have selected an option.